Steady-state spectrum of Kelvin waves on a quantized vortex at finite temperatures: Conclusions

 \section{Conclusions}

-We have determined the Kelvin spectrum in a realistic, experimentally feasible situation by driving the Kelvin waves by shaking the vortex endpoints and damping the high $k$-values by mutual friction.
-Our results differ from the previously obtained ones which is, at least partly, due to a different method used to drive and damp the Kelvin waves.
+We have determined the Kelvin spectrum in a realistic, experimentally feasible situation by driving the Kelvin waves by shaking the vortex end points and damping the high $k$-values by mutual friction.
+Therefore our results provide an improvement over previous work.
+When the vortex end points are kept pinned the obtained spectrum at scales larger than the pinning site is quite robust: independent of the drive and quite insensitive to temperature.
+Without pinning the spectrum is not unique.
+For example, the Kelvin spectrum for a vortex that is allowed to relax on its own at $T = 0$ produces a spectrum that depends on the absolute amplitude of the initial spectrum.
+Therefore, it is expected that in real systems the Kelvin spectrum will depend on external conditions.

-\acknowledgments I would like to thank M. Krusius for his comments.
-This work is supported by the Academy of Finland (grant 218211) and EU 7th Framework Programme (grant 228464 Microkelvin).